cadithealth/templatealchemy/README.rst

       template, with the specified `name`.
 This is seen as a hierchical relationship, and is typically represented as a slash ('/') delimited path.
       '''

+    def getFormats(self):
+      '''
+      Returns a list of all the available formats for this source.
+      '''

+    def getRelated(self, name):
+      '''
+      Returns a content stream for the related object `name` that is relative to the current template.
+Typically this is used for meta-information *spec* definitions using the "!include" or "!include-raw" directives.
+As with :meth:`get`, the returned object must be a file-like object supporting read access.
+      '''